The 5 Best Kayak Tracking Apps According to Avid Paddlers

 What follows is a high-level overview of the most oft-cited paddling fitness- and mapping-oriented tracking apps.
 Angle Oar has no allegiance to any of these apps, and this article doesn’t seek to review them per se.

-Rather, we’ve ranked them based roughly on the frequency with which they were mentioned and then did a deeper dive into the five most popular ones.
+Rather, we’ve ranked these kayak trackers based roughly on the frequency with which they were mentioned and then did a deeper dive into the five most popular ones.
 We’ve also included some of the verbatim comments that accompanied discussion around these kayaking apps.

 Kayaking Apps & Devices We Didn’t Include